stadium-software/datagrid-inline-column-edit/README.md

 3. Populate the DataGrid with data ([see above](#database-connector-and-datagrid))

 ![](images/CheckboxScriptInputs.png)

+## Checkbox Switch Display
+Optionally, you can display checkboxes as switches by implementing the [Switch](https://github.com/stadium-software/switch) module on the DataGrid.

 # DropDown Column Editing
 For this module to work, the DataGrid must contain an enum column